Jon Cunliffe: Views

 Cunliffe suggested in a March 2014 speech at Chatham House that the domestic banks were too big to fail (TBTF), and instead of the nationalisation process used in the case of HBOS, RBS and threatened for Barclays (all in late 2008), could henceforth be bailed-in.

 Personal life

 Cunliffe, who is Anglo-Jewish, married his wife at the New London Synagogue in St John’s Wood, north-west London.
-He has two daughters, one of whom works as an online editor at the New Statesman.
+He has two daughters, one of whom, Rachel, works as associate political editor at the New Statesman.